 He supports the Liberal Democrats and is the founder of the Liberal Democrats Business & Entrepreneurs Network.
 The network meets regularly with parliamentarians, senior Liberal Democrats, economists and industry experts, to discuss a wide variety of business-related issues.
 These events provide a forum for networking, exchanging ideas and creative thinking about how politicians and businesses can work together to build an enterprise economy fit for the 21st Century.

-Andrew is an admirer of Warren Buffet’s investment strategy, a follower of Peter Drucker’s management philosophy and likes Jack Welch’s focus on execution.
+He is an admirer of Warren Buffet’s investment strategy, a follower of Peter Drucker’s management philosophy and likes Jack Welch’s focus on execution.
 He earned an Executive MBA from London Business School in 2009.

-He enjoys a 10-foot birdie putt, a half-volley outside off stump and the odd glass of Pomerol.
+Andrew Dixon enjoys a 10-foot birdie putt, a half-volley outside off stump and the odd glass of Pomerol.